AIRLab-POLIMI/AgroSenseBot/README.md

 colcon build --symlink-install
 ```

+The environment variable `ASB_LOCATION` should be set before launching the robot software.
+It is configured in `asb_etc/files/.bashrc`.
+To use this file, replace `~/.bashrc` with it.

 Installing openssh-server and byobu is only necessary on the onboard computer.

 To use the MicroStrain 3DM-GQ7-GNSS/INS and RTK NTRIP client it is necessary to create a file at `~/NTRIP_caster_password`